MAILARAMSAICHAITANYA2004/Leet-Code/leetcode/1584/README.md

 We have to use min heap instead so that the time complexity is `O(K * log(N^2))` where `K` is the number of edges we need to scan to complete the tree.
 It's much smaller than `N^2` on average.

+The solution uses Kruskal's algorithm with a Union-Find data structure to find the minimum cost to connect all points in a 2D plane.
+It first computes the Manhattan distances between all pairs of points and stores them as edges in a priority queue.
+Then, it iteratively selects the smallest edge, checks if the two endpoints are already connected, and if not, connects them using the Union-Find structure.
+This process continues until all points are connected, accumulating the total cost of the connections, which is then returned as the result.

 ```cpp
 // OJ: https://leetcode.com/problems/min-cost-to-connect-all-points/
 // Author: github.com/lzl124631x